How to Become a Freelance Reporter

 Find out how to become a freelance reporter.
 Research the education and training requirements, and learn about the experience you need to advance your career in freelance reporting.

-Do I Want to Be a Freelance Reporter?
+Should I Become a Freelance Reporter?

 Freelance reporters are self-employed and report news stories and other information on an as-needed basis for various organizations.
 They must find, develop, investigate, and write their own stories.
 Freelancers must be business-minded and competitive, with the ability to find work on a regular basis.
 Relocation might be needed to report effectively about countries other than their own.
 Some situations might be dangerous, such as reporting on wars or natural disasters.

 A bachelor's degree related to journalism is usually required.
 A portfolio of past work also could be helpful in securing assignments.
-The following table contains the main requirements for freelance reporters:

 |Degree Level||Bachelor's degree|

-|Degree Field||English, journalism, or communications*|
+|Degree Field||English, journalism or communications|

 |Experience||Experience working for high school and college newspapers, as well as magazines and other publications, is often required|